 PLANNED RESIDENTIAL DEVELOPMENTS 15.1 Statement of Purpose

-For purposes of this ordinance, a Planned Development, is planned and developed as an integral unit, in a single development operation or a definitely programmed series of development operations and according to an approved Development Plan.
+For purposes of this ordinance, a Planned Development is planned and developed as an integral unit, in a single development operation or a definitely programmed series of development operations and according to an approved Development Plan.
 It should be noted that a Planned Development that offers sites for sale is a subdivision and must be approved as such under any applicable regulation.

 Use of this procedure is a special use in residential districts.
 This process will provide a voluntary alternate development procedure which will:

-Permit creative approaches to the development of land, reflecting changes in the technology of land development
+Permit creative approaches to the development of land, reflecting changes in the technology of land development;

 Accomplish a more desirable environment than would otherwise be possible, providing a variety of housing and building types, design and arrangements;